Abby Webb, grant writer/manager with the SIPI board of regents.

 Over 25 years, Anna’s art has incorporated various materials to tell stories.
 She has harvested wood from forests and scoured dump sites for abandoned objects on reservations.
 One of her pieces, inspired by the use of binding within Navajo culture, featured found objects bound with sinew.
 She transformed the practices of wrapping a baby in a cradleboard and tying hair into a bun into an art technique.

 From her life to her work, Anna channels her energy into elevating Native art.
-Thanks to the American Indian College Fund’s (name the grant), Anna’s Native American Art History course curriculum will acknowledge the significant contributions Native artists from every region of North American have made to their communities, nationally, and internationally.
+Thanks to the American Indian College Fund’s (Native Arts Curriculum Development and Enhancement Grant), Anna’s Native American Art History course curriculum will acknowledge the significant contributions Native artists from every region of North American have made to their communities, nationally, and internationally.
 The stereotypes don’t stand a chance against Anna’s curriculum.